Liaoliaoliaole/LOG-web/Morfeas_WEB/Docs/README.md

 # Documentation of Morfeas-Core
-This directory contains the source for the Documentation of the Morfeas Project.
+This directory contains the source for the Documentation of the Morfeas WEB Project.
 The source is written in LaTex.

 ### Requirements
 For compilation of this project the following dependencies required.